armory/docs/content/en/docs/spinnaker-user-guides/writing-scripts.md

   - /spinnaker_user_guides/writing_scripts/
   - /spinnaker_user_guides/writing-scripts/
   - /spinnaker-user-guides/writing_scripts/
+description: >
+  Access Spinnaker's REST APIs.
 ---

 ## API docs
-People often ask how they can write scripts and use Spinnaker programmatically.
+People often ask how they can write scripts and use Spinnaker™ programmatically.
 Spinnaker is a collection of subservices that all expose a RESTful API.
 You can see a list (with descriptions) of all of the endpoints by navigating to:

 ```
 http(s)://<your-gate-url>/swagger-ui.html